AlexZeitler/http.js/README.md

   <tr>
     <td colspan="4">
       This property decides whether the response may be cached by the browser or not.
 By default, caching is avoided by sending a query string containing the current date and time.
+Please note that this property only affects GET requests.
     </td>
   </tr>
   <tr>